ijaaz/markdown-guide/index.md

 whoever wants to write something like `<h2>` every time he wanted a header.

-And then there is latex, now latex is the god of text formating; most professors use it for mathimatical formulas, that's the formulas that aleks uses.
+And then there is latex, now latex is the god of text formating; most professors use it for mathematical formulas, that's the formulas that aleks uses.

 You can take a latex paper and convert it into pdf, and more.
 The possibilities